From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: Introduction and Motivation

-To remedy this, we ``twist'' the left-most edge of the $2$-dimensional cube, as shown on the right, to ensure that the construction from before becomes impossible.
-Using our graph morphisms that we develop for the BCH cube category, it becomes very easy to define this twisting for cubes of all dimensions. \Cref{fig:3-cube-tw} and \Cref{fig:4-cube-tw} show the twisted $3$- and $4$-dimensional cube, from two different perspectives.
-The construction can be roughly described as follows:
+To avoid invertibility, we ``twist'' the left-most edge of the $2$-dimensional cube, as shown on the right of \cref{fig:intro}, to ensure that the construction from before becomes impossible.
+This might seems artificial and specific to the $2$-dimensional case but by using our graph morphisms that we develop for the BCH cube category, it becomes very easy to define the twisting version for cubes of all dimensions.

-Naturally, the faces of a twisted $n$-cube have to be twisted $(n - 1)$-cubes.
-Looking at \Cref{fig:3-cube-tw}, we see that the twisted $3$-cube can be constructed by taking a twisted $2$-cube and ``thickening'' it.
-Thickening means that we multiply it with the interval (the $1$-cube), i.e.\ take the ``cylinder object'', in order to create a new dimension; then, we reverse all the edges in the ``domain'' copy of the $2$-cube that we started with.
-This construction works for all $n \geqslant 1$, and of course, the twisted $0$-cube is simply a point.
+To construct a twisted $n$-cube from a twisted $(n-1)$-cube, we first expand the original cube along a new dimension (we call this \emph{thickening}): this is same as constructing a standard $n$-cube form a standard $(n-1)$-cube, which is just a construction of its \emph{cylinder object}.
+We then reverse all dimensions at the starting point of the new dimension (we call this \emph{twisting}). \Cref{fig:thickening-and-twisting-process} illustrates this \emph{thickening-and-twisting} process up to dimension $3$, where the existing dimensions are shifted by one in order to allow the new dimension to be the first dimension.

+One important property of standard cubes which twisted cubes retain is that every face of a [twisted] $n$-cube is a [twisted] $(n-1)$-cube.
+An interesting example is the case $n = 3$: In order to construct a twisted $3$-cube, we thicken the twisted $2$-cube as illustrate in \cref{fig:thickening-and-twisting-process} where the left and the right face are already twisted $2$-cubes, while the rest are thickened $1$-cubes.
+The right face is unaffected during the twisting, but the left face is reversed entirely.
+Nevertheless, it is still a $2$-cube (just flipped backwards).